neutrons/MagnetismReflectometer/README.md

 - Common peak ranges: pick the cross-section with the highest count and use its peak definition for the other ones.
 - Q resolution (currently done in reflectivity_output.py).
 - Refactor MRInspectData, add a property for the event number cut-off.
+- Allow a workspace as the input to mr_reduction rather than a file.